ShipEngine/connect-website/native-rating/implementation.md

 any time and can change at any time, as well.
 If you _do_ change the name of the rate card, the previous rate card will **NOT** be removed the next time you publish the Connect app; however, a new rate card will be created.

-The rest of the rating data can be changed at will and will overwrite any changes made manually via [Native Rating](https://connect-rating.shipengine.com).
+The rest of the rating data can be changed at will and will overwrite any changes made manually via Native Rating Service.
 No other rate card or zone set data will be modified: only the rate card and zone set with the id specified in the rating file will be overwritten.